 We offer research-based programs that are individualized to meet the needs of each adult or teen learner.
 This page provides brief descriptions of our core and auxiliary programs.

-Each year, 100 to 150 adults ages 18 and older are matched with trained volunteer tutors or placed in small group classes taught by program staff.
+Adults ages 18 and older are matched with trained volunteer tutors or placed in small group classes taught by program staff.
 Each adult receives research-based instruction in reading and writing that is tailored to his or her specific needs as well as support in achieving other personal goals.
-We also provide GED® tutoring and classes for adult learners.
+We also provide High School Equivalency tutoring for adult learners.

 Register a student. >>